Functional, Flexible & Fun Furniture

 Furniture can be unfolded into flat configuration as hanging wall-art, eliminating its entire footprint from floor space to wall space.
 The chair's function is improved, by including a pseudo-table space; unfortunately sacrificing comfort.

 The primary structure of the chair can be made from any lumber product that has long-grain qualities (oak) or plywood (Russian Birch).
 Solid metals increase weight & (sometimes) cost.
-Alternately, tubular/hollow aluminum may cut weight, while increasing cost.
-Plastics were ruled out due to cost, environmental impact, weather-ability, and strength.
+Alternately, tubular/hollow aluminum may cut weight, while increasing manufacturing cost.
+Plastics were ruled out strictly over materiality.